2020 programming has been cancelled

 A Science Writing Workshop for High School Students (ages 16-18)

-Young Science Writers is an intensive two-week workshop for intellectually curious, motivated high-school students who value science and writing.
+A unique creative opportunity for high school students who enjoy science, environmental studies, and who also love to write creatively.
+Participants will explore the lush fields, forests, and creeks surrounding Kenyon College with biologists, experiment in the lab, and incorporate these observations into writing that is both technically accurate, meaningful to readers, and a pleasure to read.
 Our goal is to help students develop their creative and critical abilities with both science and language, and to challenge themselves in the company of peers who share their interests.

 Science permeates our society, providing both our most astounding possibilities and some of our most monumental challenges.
 Yet for all its power, science is often considered a dry realm of facts and figures.
 The Young Science Writers Workshop focuses not just on the insights of science, but on its stories and characters, even its poetry.
 Reading and writing assignments will draw from a broad range of genres including research articles, journalism, essays, stories, and poetry.
 We will focus on key processes shared by both science and writing: observation, measurement, experiment, and analysis.
 Students will perform observations and experiments in Kenyon’s laboratory facilities and ecologically diverse outdoor surroundings, then incorporate these experiences into their writing.